GDC-ConsumerEdge/consumer-edge-core/README.md

     rockies
     sierra
     ```

+    1. Optionally, manually setting up the "build-artifacts/" for the specific cluster can be done as well.
+Follow instructions detialed in [docs/SETTING_BUILD_ARTIFACTS_CONTEXT.md]

 1. Execute `setup.sh` on the **Provisioning Machine** and remediate until the script completes with the message `Your project is set up and ready for use.
 You will need to do a combination of the following options next:`